codespell-project/codespell/README.rst

 1. Make sure you read the instructions mentioned in the ``Dictionary format`` section above to submit correctly formatted entries.

-2. Choose the correct dictionary file to add your typo too.
+2. Choose the correct dictionary file to add your typo to.
 See `codespell --help` for explanations of the different dictionaries.

 3. Sort the dictionaries.
 This is done by invoking (in the top level directory of ``codespell/``)::